Mexico’s Retiree Discounts Card- INAPAM

 The official list of benefits for the INAPAM card can be found here

 However, for other retailers, you’ll need to ask for a discount for the purchase.
-In the case of Aeromexico, you have to make your flight reservation in person at one of their service centers for them to verify your eligibility.
+In the case of Aeromexico, you have to make your flight reservation in person at one of their service centers so they can verify your eligibility.

 If you’re taking the ADO bus, you can make the reservation online with your INAPAM discount.
 However, before you board, someone might want to verify your INAPAM card and name.